 Supplements

 Treatment should be an individualized approach, and there is not one set protocol that will address the gut microbiome imbalances.
+Don't just rely on supplements or medications but make sure you also address diet, stress and other triggers.

 I also believe that it is not a good idea to prescribe too many supplements, otherwise you don’t know what is helping, or if someone has side effects it is hard to know what is causing them.